rodlie/natron-plugins/GLSL/Effect/Crok_deband_GL/README.md

 #### Mask

 * Mask : Use mask input.
-* Channel : Channel to use as mask.
+* Channel : Channel used as mask.

 #### Options